TrivediJeet/expo-uber-clone/README.md

 - Clerk
 - Tailwind CSS

-## <a name="features">🔋 Features</a>
+## <a name="features">Features</a>

-👉 **Onboarding Flow**: Seamless user registration and setup process.
+- **Onboarding Flow**: Seamless user registration and setup process.

-👉 **Email Password Authentication with Verification**: Secure login with email verification.
+- **Email Password Authentication with Verification**: Secure login with email verification.

-👉 **oAuth Using Google**: Easy login using Google credentials.
+- **oAuth Using Google**: Easy login using Google credentials.

-👉 **Authorization**: Secure access control for different user roles.
+- **Authorization**: Secure access control for different user roles.

-👉 **Home Screen with Live Location & Google Map**: Real-time location tracking with markers on a map.
+- **Home Screen with Live Location & Google Map**: Real-time location tracking with markers on a map.

-👉 **Recent Rides**: View a list of recent rides at a glance.
+- **Recent Rides**: View a list of recent rides at a glance.

-👉 **Google Places Autocomplete**: Search any place on Earth with autocomplete suggestions.
+- **Google Places Autocomplete**: Search any place on Earth with autocomplete suggestions.

-👉 **Find Rides**: Search for rides by entering 'From' and 'To' locations.
+- **Find Rides**: Search for rides by entering 'From' and 'To' locations.

-👉 **Select Rides from Map**: Choose available cars near your location from the map.
+- **Select Rides from Map**: Choose available cars near your location from the map.

-👉 **Confirm Ride with Detailed Information**: View complete ride details, including time and fare price.
+- **Confirm Ride with Detailed Information**: View complete ride details, including time and fare price.

-👉 **Pay for Ride Using Stripe**: Make payments using multiple methods like cards and others.
+- **Pay for Ride Using Stripe**: Make payments using multiple methods like cards and others.

-👉 **Create Rides After Successful Payment**: Book a ride after confirming payment.
+- **Create Rides After Successful Payment**: Book a ride after confirming payment.

-👉 **Profile**: Manage account details in the profile screen.
+- **Profile**: Manage account details in the profile screen.

-👉 **History**: Review all rides booked so far.
+- **History**: Review all rides booked so far.

-👉 **Responsive on Android and iOS**: Optimized for both Android and iOS devices.
+- **Responsive on Android and iOS**: Optimized for both Android and iOS devices.

 and many more, including code architecture and reusability

-## <a name="quick-start">🤸 Quick Start</a>
+## <a name="quick-start">Quick Start</a>

 Follow these steps to set up the project locally on your machine.